On algebraically closed fields with a distinguished subfield: Preliminaries

 \subsection{Language of regular extensions}

-In \cite{MACINTYRE2008}, Macintyre defines relations that are preserved in an extension iff it is regular.
-We will present those predicates, and use them to define a language extension that keeps only the regular extensions.
+In \cite{MACINTYRE2008}, Macintyre defines relations in the language of rings that are preserved in a field extension iff it is regular.
+We will present those relations, and use them to expand a theory of fields\footnote{By a \emph{theory of fields}, we mean a theory in a language expanding the language of rings which contains all the fields axioms.} in such a way that the models are the same but for any two models $M,N$, $N$ extends $M$ iff it is a regular field extension.